lucidworks/searchhub/README.md

 1. Restart the Fusion API and Connector services:
       1. In $FUSION_HOME, `bin/api restart` and `bin/connectors restart`
 1. `./install.sh`
+1. Browse to http://localhost:8780/shub for the Search UI and/or httpd://localhost:8764 for the Admin UI

+# Dev Notes
 ## Adding your own Project to Crawl

 To add another project, you need to do a few things: